 Step 1: Indicate your citizenship

 You need to be a U.S. citizen or eligible noncitizen to qualify for federal aid.

 Step 2: Enter basic information about yourself and your parents

 Next, you’ll enter data about yourself and your parents.
-This includes your date of birth, marital status, and family size.
-You’ll also say how much income you and your parents earned last year, as well as the worth of any assets your family might have, such as a 529 college savings plan.
+This includes your date of birth, marital status and household size.
+You’ll also state how much income you and your parents earned last year, as well as the worth of any assets your family might have, such as a 529 college savings plan.

 Step 3: Review your financial aid estimate

 Once you enter the required information, the FAFSA4Caster will immediately predict your financial aid eligibility.
 It will indicate your eligibility for the following:

 For Direct Loans and Pell Grants, the tool will show the maximum amount you’re eligible for.
 But for work study, you’ll just get an average, as in the example below.
 You won’t know the exact amount until you get your financial aid award letter.

 Not only does this final page predict your financial aid, but it also works as an interactive calculator.
 You can enter the cost of a college you like and subtract your predicted financial aid from it.
 Plus, you can enter different values for state aid or scholarships if you’ve already earned some money for college.